DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Find out more about the awesome Paul Burston on his Twitter.

 Indian Prince Manvendra Singh Gohil, coming out as a gay Prince

 I came out to myself in 1995 after meeting Mr Ashok Row Kavi who was the first person in India to openly come out as gay.
 He helped me and inspired me to feel proud of being gay.
 With his help I set up the Lakshya Trust in 2000, which works towards the empowerment of the LGBTQ community in India.

 Despite the tragedy, this was one of the best things to have happened to me.
-As the first member of a royal family in the world to openly come out as gay, my story became a huge controversy leading to people talking about a subject which was always considered a taboo, especially in a very conservative country like India.
+As the first member of a royal family in the world to openly come out as gay, I became a huge controversy leading to people talking about a subject which was always considered a taboo, especially in a very conservative country like India.
 I was interviewed (3 times!) by Oprah Winfrey and received a whole bunch of incredible opportunities – even a feature on “Keeping up with the Kardashians”!
 This allowed me to use my platform for advocate for positive change – which included the decriminalisation of homosexuality in India in 2018.

 Be sure to check our interview with him about what it's like being the first openly gay Prince of India.

 I came out when I was 18.
 I knew that I was gay since I was around 11 years old but stayed firmly in the closet.
 In fact I dealt with being in the closet as a kid in central Florida by self-medicating and projecting my insecurities on others… In other words, I partied too much and was sometimes a bully!